-Hong Kong saw a record number of voters turn out for the first major election since pro-democracy street protests rocked the Chinese-administered territory in 2014.
+Hong Kongers are heading to the polls for the first major election since pro-democracy street protests rocked the Chinese territory in 2014.

-If the outcome favours pro-democracy candidates, it could pave the way for a fresh round of political confrontations over Beijing's control of the territory.
+The vote for Legislative Council lawmakers in the specially administered Chinese city is seen as the most crucial election since its handover from Britain in 1997.
+The outcome could pave the way for a fresh round of political confrontations over Beijing's control of the city.

 Hong Kong: Rooftopping for freedom and disobedience

-The pro-democracy vote, though, risks being split by the emergence of a new generation of radical activists who are competing with moderate mainstream parties to challenge their pro-Beijing rivals.
+The pro-democracy vote, though, risks being split by the emergence of a new generation of radical activists.
+They compete with moderate mainstream parties to challenge formidable pro-Beijing rivals.

 "The protests against Beijing have really raised the temperature here."

-Outside the polling station where he voted, a small group of protesters demanded that Leung step down
+Outside the polling station where he cast his vote, a small group of protesters demanded Leung step down

-The growing calls for Hong Kong's independence highlight frustration among residents, especially the young, who are chafing under Beijing's tightening hold.
+The growing calls for independence highlight frustration among residents, especially the young, who are chafing under Beijing's tightening hold.

-A spate of incidents, including the disappearance of five Hong Kong booksellers who later resurfaced in mainland Chinese detention, has aroused fears that Beijing is reneging on its promise of wide autonomy for Hong Kong under a "one country, two systems" framework, which was agreed in the 1997 handover from Britain.
+A spate of incidents, including the disappearance of five Hong Kong booksellers who later resurfaced in mainland Chinese detention, has aroused fears that Beijing is reneging on its promise of wide autonomy for Hong Kong under a "one country, two systems" framework.

 Source: Al Jazeera And Agencies